flutter-clutter/flutter-simple-edge-detection/README.md

 # simple_edge_detection

+**Note: Substantial parts of the code described here have been created during my working relationship with [Truststone Software GmbH](https://www.truststone-software.com/).**

 A Flutter plugin enabling the user to detect edges of a given image.
 It returns the relative coordinates of the detection rectangle.

 ## Demo